nripstein/nripstein/README.md

 <p align="center">
-  I'm an undergraduate student at McMaster University interested in Computational Statistics and Machine Learning.
+  I'm a student at McMaster University interested in Computational Statistics and Machine Learning.
 </p>

 <p align="center">